fbpx

 The port itself underwent a harbour extension in 2014 and now incorporates two berth pockets for simultaneously loading or discharging two 87-metre or longer self-propelled self-discharging vessels.

 Handling facilities at the port have been designed to be competitive and efficient for the long-term.
-They consist of a dual hopper which can facilitate two-truck simultaneous discharge of 1000 tonnes per hour.
+They consist of a dual hopper which can facilitate truck discharge of 1000 tonnes per hour.

 The hopper feeds a conveyor system which feeds directly to the loading conveyor or is tipped back to the silos.